A Static Optimality Transformation with Applications to Planar Point Location: Introduction

 \subsection{2-D History}

 Planar point location is a fundamental problem in computational geometry.
-Given a partition $S$ of the plane into triangles (a \emph{triangulation}), we need to find a data structure that for any query point $p$ returns the region of $S$ containing $p$.
-Such a structure is called a \emph{point location structure}.
+A \emph{triangulation} $S$ is a partition of the plane into (possibly infinite) triangles.
+Given $S$, we need to construct a data structure for \emph{point location queries}: given a point $p \in \mathbb{R}^2$, return the triangle of $S$ that contains it.
+Again, we use a decision-tree model.
+This means that in each step we may evaluate an arbitrary function $f: \mathbb{R}^2 \rightarrow \{0,1\}$ on $p$, where $f$ may depend on the previous comparisons.

-There are several point location structures with $O(\log n)$ query time.
-The use of the planar separator theorem~\cite{DBLP:conf/focs/LiptonT77,lipton:177}, Kirkpatrick's successive refinement algorithm~\cite{kirk}, the use of persistence~\cite{ppl5}, the layered-DAG approach~\cite{DBLP:journals/siamcomp/EdelsbrunnerGS86}, and the randomized incremental algorithm~\cite{trapseidel,DBLP:journals/jsc/Mulmuley90} are all notable not only for supporting $O(\log n)$ queries, but for doing so through very different methods.
+There are several point location structures with $O(\log n)$ query time, which is optimal in our decision-tree model.
+These structures are notable not only for achieving optimality, but for doing so through very different methods, such as planar separators~\cite{LiptonTa80,LiptonTa79}, Kirkpatrick's successive refinement approach~\cite{kirk}, persistence~\cite{ppl5}, layered DAGs~\cite{EdelsbrunnerGuSt86}, or randomized incremental construction~\cite{trapseidel,Mulmuley90}.

 Once again, it makes sense to consider biased query distributions.
-For a known fixed distribution of the point location queries, there are several data structures that are expected to answer the queries optimally, assuming that they are independent of each other.
-These structures, which we call \emph{biased}, are analogous to the work on optimal binary search trees, and the lower bound of the entropy of the probabilities of the queried regions ($\mathcal{H}$) holds here as well.
+For a known fixed distribution of point location queries, there are several data structures that achieve optimal expected query time, assuming independence.
+These \emph{biased} structures are analogous to optimal search trees.
+Thus, we can use the same information theoretic arguments to characterize the optimal expected query time by the entropy $\mathcal{H}$ of the probabilities of the queried regions~\cite[Claim~2.2]{AilonChClLiMuSe11}.